kkxardas/localnetwork-chat/README.md

 ## How to use it
   * First of all change connection string to yours in class AppDbContext
   * Add migration and update database via nuget terminal ```Add-Migration InitDB``` ```Update-Database```
+  * Change your credentials if you want to send email verification code(In form LogUp)